bmansheim/portfolio/README.md

 - More recent articles are listed first
 - Some links point to web.archive.org to present the pages as they were when I wrote them.
-- The Â character is an anomoly of the web.archive.org site.
+- The Â character is an anomaly of the web.archive.org site.

 ### Instructional articles